abdulhadiahad96/movies/README.md

 To run a local Movies App development server and open in your browser.

 #### API documentation:
-For api backend, used axios-mock-adapter to make a fake db See data here: [src/@mock/data](https://github.com/abdulhadiahad96/movies/tree/master/src/@mock/data)
+For the api backend use axios-mock-adapter to create a fake db See data here: [src/@mock/data](https://github.com/abdulhadiahad96/movies/tree/master/src/@mock/data)

 ## Installation